haslinger/encrateia.informatom.com/pages/about.markdown

 ---

 {% contentfor left %}
-Encrateia is an mobile application that wants to help you analyse your activity tracking data.
+Encrateia is a mobile application that wants to help you analyse your activity tracking data.
 In particular Encrateia analyzes .fit-Files that are created by many fitness trackers by default.